Florian Helgath, Zürcher Sing-Akademie, Orchestra La Scintilla

 Needless to say that in the above chorale, the performance began and ended perfectly on pitch.
 After the final fermata, the performance did not end, but seamlessly moved on to the Dona nobis pacem from Bach’s Mass in B minor, now of course with the help of the full orchestra.
 This may seem questionable closing after the oratorio—however, the plea for peace certainly made sense, both theologically, as well as in reference to the current state of world politics, of the planet.
 It sent our a powerful message, reassuring and heart-warming message through the audience.

 Sure, I could well imagine (and might ultimately prefer) a performance with a smaller choir / vocal ensemble, down to 1 – 3 singers per voice.
 This has the advantage of being more personal, of “speaking” to the individual listener (the listener’s heart) more directly.
 On the other hand, for a big church like this one, a bigger choir is certainly adequate.
-And it makes for a festive, impressive, more grandiose performance—one which probably reaches a bigger audience (smaller settings may still sound somewhat exotic, unusual).
+And it makes for a festive, impressive, more grandiose performance—one which probably reaches a bigger audience (smaller settings may still sound somewhat peculiar, unusual).

 - Zürcher Sing-Akademie (& Florian Helgath, choir master): ★★★★★